crowdsecurity/cs-wordpress-bouncer/docs/DEVELOPER.md

 gh workflow run release.yml -f tag_name=vx.y.z
 ```

-Note that the Github action will fail if the tag `tag_name` already exits.
+Note that the GitHub action will fail if the tag `tag_name` already exits.